 The first step, prior to deploying new Wi-Fi, is to come up with a plan.
 The planning phase addresses concerns such as cabling for access points and where switches will be installed to provide power to the access points.

 A scaled floor plan of the warehouse will be important for the Wi-Fi design phase.
 And before developing a Wi-Fi design, the requirements need to be laid out.
-The defined requirements will be used as the input into a Wi-Fi design.
+The requirements will be used as the input into a Wi-Fi design.

-The type of requirements begins with questions and conversations such as how users will utilize the Wi-Fi network, which applications will be used, where Wi-Fi coverage will be needed, etc.
+Requirements begin with questions and conversations such as how users will utilize the Wi-Fi network, which applications will be used, where Wi-Fi coverage will be needed, etc.

 A Wi-Fi network designer will identify the location of access points and what type of external antennas will be used.
 This, in turn, provides cable infrastructure requirements, the number of switches, and a Power-over-Ethernet (PoE) budget.